SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 > We want people to be able to find our package and to be able to tell if it's going to be useful to them.
 > What extra information can we add to the `pyproject.toml` file to help with this?
 {: .challenge}

-In addition to the commands we've already seen, Poetry contains a few more that can be useful for our development process.
-For the full list see the Poetry [CLI documentation](https://python-poetry.org/docs/cli/).

 ## What If We Need More Control?